 Here’s an example of a full-fledged table definition generated in the sdftarget:

-table: name: moms_flower_shop.analytics.agg_installs_and_campaigns dialect: trino materialization: view purpose: model dependencies: - moms_flower_shop.staging.app_installs_v2 columns: - name: install_date datatype: varchar lineage: modify: - moms_flower_shop.staging.app_installs_v2.install_time - name: campaign_name datatype: varchar lineage: copy: - moms_flower_shop.staging.app_installs_v2.campaign_name - name: platform datatype: varchar lineage: copy: - moms_flower_shop.staging.app_installs_v2.platform - name: distinct_installs datatype: bigint lineage: modify: - moms_flower_shop.staging.app_installs_v2.customer_id classifiers: - RETENTION.infinity lineage: scan: - moms_flower_shop.staging.app_installs_v2.campaign_name - moms_flower_shop.staging.app_installs_v2.install_time - moms_flower_shop.staging.app_installs_v2.platform source-locations: - path: metadata/analytics/agg_installs_and_campaigns.sdf.yml - path: models/analytics/agg_installs_and_campaigns.sql
+table: name: moms_flower_shop.analytics.agg_installs_and_campaigns dialect: trino casing-policy: preserve materialization: view purpose: model dependencies: - moms_flower_shop.staging.app_installs_v2 columns: - name: install_date datatype: varchar lineage: modify: - moms_flower_shop.staging.app_installs_v2.install_time - name: campaign_name description: The campaign name associated with the campaign_id datatype: varchar lineage: copy: - moms_flower_shop.staging.app_installs_v2.campaign_name - name: platform description: iOS or Android datatype: varchar lineage: copy: - moms_flower_shop.staging.app_installs_v2.platform - name: distinct_installs datatype: bigint lineage: modify: - moms_flower_shop.staging.app_installs_v2.customer_id classifiers: - RETENTION.infinity lineage: scan: - moms_flower_shop.staging.app_installs_v2.campaign_name - moms_flower_shop.staging.app_installs_v2.install_time - moms_flower_shop.staging.app_installs_v2.platform source-locations: - path: metadata/analytics/agg_installs_and_campaigns.sdf.yml - path: models/analytics/agg_installs_and_campaigns.sql

 These generated sdf.yml files are a powerful representation that can help you understand what SDF is doing under the hood.
 You can use these files to understand how SDF is interpreting your project and debug issues that might arise.
 We hope developers will take this representation and build their own tools and functionalities on top of it in the future.